MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 This can also be said in the reverse manner that a Package A with many packages depending on it will be pointed on by a package with few dependencies.

 A concrete example could be the package _Numpy_ which has about 3.500 packages depending on it.
 These packages will generally not be depending on very many other packages.
 While some other package f.ex. _jupyter-events_ which has only 17 packages depending on it, will be the dependency of packages which depend on more packages.
 So these 17 packages will depend on more packages.

+Also there has been done some interesting analysis in the explainer notebook on degree correlations in this directed graph.
+This can be read in the Network Analysis section here: [Project.ipynb](https://github.com/MathiasDamsgaard/Comp_Social_Sci_Assignments/blob/main/Project.ipynb).

 -----